 Exemptions had to be requested for the large and wide components.
 Only between 6:00 and 7:30 am, unloading was allowed.

-The roof structure designed by ZJA has a limelight purpose.
+The roof structure has a limelight purpose.
 You can easily see the transparent curves of the new structure from a distance.
-The glass roof structure refers to the history of the building as the centre of the international diamond trade.
-Like a cut diamond it shines in the light and makes the Diamond Exchange shine again.
+The glass roof structure refers to the history of the building as the center of the international diamond trade.
+Like a cut diamond it shines in the light and makes the Diamantbeurs shine again.